meteor/meteor/content/ui-ux.md

 Thanks to Meteor's automatic handling of optimistic UI, if a method unexpectedly fails the optimistic changes will roll back and the Minimongo database will end up in a consistent state.
 If you are rendering directly from Minimongo, the user will see something that is consistent, even if it's not what they anticipated of course.
 In some cases when you have state you are keeping outside of Minimongo, you may need to make changes to it manually to reflect this.
 You can see this in the example above where we had to update the router manually after an operation failed.

-However, it's terrible UX to simply jump the user to an unexpected state without explaining what's happened.
+However, it's terrible UX to jump the user to an unexpected state without explaining what's happened.
 We used a `alert()` above, which is a pretty poor option, but gets the job done.
 One better approach is to indicate changes via a "flash notification", which is a UI element that's displayed "out-of-band", typically in the top right of the screen, given the user *some* indication of what's happened.
 Here's an example of a flash notification in Galaxy, at the top right of the page:

 <img src="images/galaxy-flash-notification.png">